 The employee feedback loop starts when you're designing your survey.
 This involves choosing the right questions and gathering the responses for the situation you're dealing with.
 Next, you look at the results and compare them to other industry benchmarks.
 This will help you decide what actions to take, which is the final part of the loop.
 You share the results and the plan to make improvements with the organization.
-Then the cycle starts over again with a new survey.
+Then, the cycle starts over again with a new survey.

 Modern HR in practice

 Embracing empathy, focusing on data, and enabling analysis to drive strategy are the three modern HR practices that today's leading organizations implement.
-Although change and transformation rarely come easily, there are easy-to-use tools and platforms that can help you take your people practices to the next level.
+Although change and transformation rarely come easily, some easy-to-use tools and platforms can help you take your people practices to the next level.
 If you're not sure where to get started, check out Culture Amp's employee engagement surveys, 1-on-1 meetings tool, and Skills Coach, a daily coaching tool for managers.